mrbech/match/match/README.md

 ## Dart builtin types match
 For Dart builtin types the `match` extension methods works a bit differently.
 Here we have a DSL for match cases that allows for advanced value matching.
-Lets look on an example where we match an integer:
+Lets look at an example where we match an integer:

 ```dart
 import 'package:match/match.dart';